trendscenter/gift/GroupICAT/demo/gift_group_analysis/README.md

 ## Raw Data

-Raw fMRI and structural T1 data is available if you have time to run demo from scratch the following link will soon contain the raw data [here (link will soon come)](no link).
-Please contact the authors.
+Raw fMRI and structural T1 data is available if you have time to run demo from scratch using a different dataset that does not support the MANCOVAN features, but it supports GIFT blind ICA and other non- MANCOVAN ICA.
+Download the ds005.tar dataset from https://drive.google.com/drive/folders/0B2JWN60ZLkgkMGlUY3B4MXZIZW8?resourcekey=0-EYVSOlRbxeFKO8NpjWWM3w into the demo directory.

 If you want to step to the "Running GIFT" section you may start with preprocessed data found [here](https://trends-public-website-fileshare.s3.amazonaws.com/public_website_files/software/gift/data/demo_input3neuromark.zip).